-Federal coverage of premiums for individuals who access COBRA after a job loss in response to the pandemic.
+Increased federal funding for Medicaid programs in response to the pandemic.
+State to the pandemic.
 As more individuals lose coverage as a result of job loss, it will be critical to assist them in retaining their employer coverage through COBRA and reducing costs by providing subsidies for premiums.
 Keeping an employer plan will allow for continuity of provider networks and medications, which is critical for maintaining care.